-Have I mentioned before the little notes that my daughter used to leave me in my office?
+Have I mentioned before the little notes that my child used to leave me in my office?
 The tokens of love and appreciation.
 The sweet jokes.
-The reminders of her passing through.
-Maybe instead of saying the little notes she used to leave me, I should make it present tense – the little notes she leaves me – on the hopes that when she’s home for the summer, I might get more.
+The reminders of their passing through.
+Maybe instead of saying the little notes they used to leave me, I should make it present tense – the little notes they leave me – on the hopes that when they’re home for the summer, I might get more.

 I’d be sitting at my desk and realize that there was a new sticky hanging on the wall or the window, or nestled between the papers in front of me.
 “I love my amazing writer Mommy,” it might say.
 Or a simple “Mommy rocks.”
-And my favorite – the to-do pad that lists a sequence of important tasks such as: give my favorite daughter EVER a hug, make her brownies, stop doing work and eat blueberries, make tea NOT when she’s about to finish practice, and smile.
+And my favorite – the to-do pad that lists a sequence of important tasks such as: give my favorite child EVER a hug, make them brownies, stop doing work and eat blueberries, make tea NOT when they’re about to finish practice, and smile.

 I am a visual person.
 I do like constant reminders.
 I know that without prompting, my brain can forget the things I want it to remember and go to places I don’t necessarily want it to go.
 My window of love seems like such a simple solution.
 By sticking the notes where they’re bound to catch my eye on a daily basis, whether I intentionally focus on them or simply see them in my peripheral vision, I have built a pause into my day.
 I’ve solidified an opportunity to notice and call out the good things in my life.
 I have set up a automatic reminder system for the things that really matter to me.